Courses and registrations

 The enrollment is a stage after the automated registration where students can only enroll in courses where free spots are available.

 This stage is based on time competition, first come, first served!
-(See the time schedule of the registration Fall Semester 2019 – time and date for changes based on the year of study).
+(See the time schedule of the registration Spring Semester 2020 in the Academic Calendar – time and date for changes based on the year of study).
 The free places are visible in brackets. – Student can see whether she/he was enrolled or not once she/he enters the enrollment. – If the student was not enrolled automatically, she/he needs to be fast and compete with the others for the free places.

 During the registration, InSIS makes internal technical processes and during this time, the registration to courses is not open.
 During the enrollment stage, the student is able to add courses to her/his previously planned schedule, if there is a free capacity.
 However, you cannot delete courses, if it means that you will not achieve the amount of ECTS you were automatically accepted according to your pre-registration order and you were signed up for!!!